SyndicateTheory/Leggio/README.md

 # Leggio

-Leggio is a file-based blogging platform inspired by Jeckyll.
+Leggio is a file-based blogging platform inspired by Jekyll.
 It can either be used directly on a web server, or it can generate flat files.
 This is still a work in progress.

 ## Why